jgoneil/Checkers/docs/DesignDoc.md

 did a good job hiding our attributes in private fields to ensure they were only being accessed through getters and setters, rather than other classes having direct contact with our attributes.

+For further implementation of fixes to the system, addressing the following areas for usability may  be benefitial for users.
+These areas include:
+* Bigger test for all of the elements in the UI
+* More color contrast between the red checker and the black background
+* Have a message popup when a user attempts to sign out to ensure they meant to click the signout button
+* Have a message popup allowing a user to decline a game request by another player
+* Revisit the checkMove class and change the if statement checks into a state machine to increase preformance and clarity

 ## Testing
 > _This section will provide information about the testing performed